 Security and Compliance capabilities

-US Every Thursday 5pm to 10pm PST for maintenance and upgrade.
+US Every Friday 5pm to 10pm Pacific Time for maintenance and upgrade.

-UK Every Friday 12noon to 3pm PST (8pm to 11pm London time) for maintenance and upgrade.
+Europe Every Friday 12noon to 3pm Pacific Time (Friday 9pm to Saturday 12am Frankfurt time) for maintenance and upgrade.

-Japan Every Friday 9am to 12noon PST ( Saturday 1am to 4am Tokyo time) for maintenance and upgrade.
+Japan Every Friday 9am to 12noon Pacific Time ( Saturday 1am to 4am Tokyo time) for maintenance and upgrade.

 With Predix, GE Digital has combined security certifications, hardware and software expertise, and best practices to create a trusted environment for industrial companies.
 GE has invested in building an end-to-end industrial cloud infrastructure in secured data centers.
 With Predix cloud, customer production data is not shared with other cloud services.
 Rather, all Predix cloud data is handled exclusively in a managed community cloud.
 Predix cloud is a complete, end-to-end hardware and software environment, built exclusively for industry, and managed by GE Digital to meet the demanding requirements of industrial businesses.